-$\ensuremath{\text{Note}}$ - The Act, section 28 contains requirements relating to membership eligibility and composition of the committee.
+Note - The Act, section 28 contains requirements relating to membership eligibility and composition of the committee.

-- (2) An office-bearer may hold up to 2 offices, other than both the offices of general secretary and deputy general secretary. - (3) The Committee members will be elected for a term no longer than 2 years.
+(2) An office-bearer may hold up to 2 offices, other than both the offices of president and vice-president.

-16 Election of committee members
+15 Election of committee members

-- (1) Any ordinary member of the party may be nominated as a candidate for election as an office-bearer or ordinary committee member. - (2) The nomination must be: - (a) made in writing, and - (b) signed by at least 2 members of the party, not including the candidate, and - (c) accompanied by the written consent of the candidate to the nomination, and - (d) given to the secretary at least 7 days before the date fixed for the annual general meeting at which the election is to take place. - (3) If insufficient nominations are received to fill all vacancies: - (a) the candidates nominated are taken to be elected, and - (b) a call for further nominations must be made at the meeting. - (4) A nomination made at the meeting in response to a call for further nominations must be made in the way directed by the member presiding at the meeting. - (5) Vacancies that remain after a call for further nominations are taken to be casual vacancies.

-- (6) If the number of nominations received is equal to the number of vacancies to be filled, the members nominated are taken to be elected. - (7) If the number of nominations received is more than the number of vacancies to be filled, a ballot must be held at the meeting in the way directed by the committee.
+- (1) Any member of the association may be nominated as a candidate for election as an office-bearer or ordinary committee member. - (2) The nomination must be: - (a) made in writing, and - (b) signed by at least 2 members of the association, not including the candidate, and - (c) accompanied by the written consent of the candidate to the nomination, and - (d) given to the secretary at least 7 days before the date fixed for the annual general meeting at which the election is to take place. - (3) If insufficient nominations are received to fill all vacancies: - (a) the candidates nominated are taken to be elected, and - (b) a call for further nominations must be made at the meeting. - (4) A nomination made at the meeting in response to a call for further nominations must be made in the way directed by the member presiding at the meeting. - (5) Vacancies that remain after a call for further nominations are taken to be casual vacancies. - (6) If the number of nominations received is equal to the number of vacancies to be filled, the members nominated are taken to be elected. - (7) If the number of nominations received is more than the number of vacancies to be filled, a ballot must be held at the meeting in the way directed by the committee.